rxi/dyad/doc/api.md

 const char \*msg      | A description of the event or error message char \*data           | The events associated data int size              | The size in bytes of the event's associated data

+A `dyad_Event` object nor any of its associated data should ever be modified by an event callback function.

 #### dyad\_Callback
 An event listener callback function which can be passed to